“It was raw Sorcery. It was perfect Sorcery.”

 Who’s Behind the Explorer Series?

-Our founding Series Council is:
+Our Series Council for 2026 is:

 • Kiel Wilson (Founder, Michigan, Motor City Mortals)